 It has become clear in 2011 that the IT University no longer has any major problems with lack of 'raw' familiarity with the University.

-The awareness and image study carried out around the turn of the year of 2010 to 2011 shows that the rate of unaided awareness of the IT University in the target group of 'Danes aged between 18 and 30 and in the market for further education' was 44 per cent.
-This means that almost every other person of the target group is able to volunteer the information that they know the IT University and that they would actually consider the IT University if they were to take a course on IT, whereas 57 per cent would consider the Technical University of Denmark.
-This is a fairly good result considering the fact that the IT University is much smaller and much younger.
-It should also be emphasised that the target group did not state that they know the IT University 'well'.
+The awareness- and image study carried out around the turn of the year of 2010 to 2011 shows that the rate of unaided awareness of the IT University in the target group of 'Danes aged between 18 and 30 and in the market for further education' was 44 per cent.
+However, it should also be noted that the target group did not state that they know the IT University 'well'; only 10 per cent responded that they knew the IT University 'well'.

-This means that the need is not so much to generate pure, raw surface awareness as it is to communicate an attractive sub brand with high-quality contents.
+This means that the need is not so much to generate pure, raw awareness.
+Rather, we need to increase communication of attractive sub brands with high-quality contents.
 The challenge is to communicate the benefits of the individual study programme while keeping in mind the three major parameters of the target group (according to the study): the study environment, the possibilities of a career, and a good balancing of theory and practice during the course.

-COMMERCIAL OBJECTIVES OF MARKETING EFFORTS
+BUSINESS OBJECTIVES OF MARKETING EFFORTS

-The main marketing task is to contribute to meeting the target number of applicants and admitted full-time equivalent students relative to the number of bachelors' and masters' programmes by aiming at the right number of qualified applicants for each individual programme.
+The main marketing task is to contribute to meeting the target number of applicants and admitted fulltime equivalent students relative to the number of bachelors' and masters' programmes by aiming at the right number of qualified applicants for each individual programme.
 In this manner, the marketing activities will contribute to achieving the financial objectives of the University.
-The marketing also contributes, through the style and tone of various brand narratives, to attracting a group of applicants who have a satisfactory average level of prior qualifications, to increasing the proportion of female students at the IT University and to changing the general image of IT as a concept.
-The last outcome is also achieved through the involvement of the Department in the 'Future People' network of universities offering programmes on IT.